 List price: 2.99 USD or EUR, 1.99 GBP

-Buy it at Amazon US, Amazon UK, Amazon Germany, Amazon France, Amazon Italy, Amazon Spain, Amazon Canada, Amazon Brazil, Amazon Japan, Kobo, Barnes & Noble, Apple iTunes, Casa del Libro, W.H.
-Smith, DriveThruFiction, OmniLit/AllRomance e-books and XinXii.
+Buy it at Amazon US, Amazon UK, Amazon Germany, Amazon France, Amazon Italy, Amazon Spain, Amazon Canada, Amazon Australia, Amazon Mexico, Amazon Brazil, Amazon Japan, Amazon India, Kobo, Barnes & Noble, Apple iTunes, Casa del Libro, Libiro, DriveThruFiction, OmniLit/AllRomance e-books and XinXii.

 More formats coming soon.

 Some background information:

 - The Spiked Death is 14700 words long and was first published in Man’s Story 2 No. 8.

 - This is the third novelette featuring the Silencer, my masked vigilante hero in the tradition of the pulp magazines of the 1930s.
 The first two stories in the series are Countdown to Death and Flying Bombs.